Merit Badges

 A group of Scouts wearing full SCUBA gear (goggles, air tank, breather, etc.) are watching the instructor

-Eagles Nest & Independant Study Merit Badges
+Eagles Nest & Independent Study Merit Badges

-Citizenship in Nation
+Citizenship in the Community

 Fort Snelling, a national historic landmark